-occurs for rotationally symmetric L\'evy processes satisfying our assumptions provided that their L\'evy intensities are exponentially decaying at infinity (the case $\beta=1$ in Example \ref{ex:ex5}).
+occurs for rotationally symmetric L\'evy processes satisfying our assumptions provided that their L\'evy intensities are exponentially decaying at infinity (the case $\beta=1$ in Example~\ref{exex5}).
 Important examples to this class are rotationally symmetric relativistic stable processes and tempered rotationally symmetric stable processes.
-For relativistic stable processes it was proven in \cite{bib:KS} that when $V$ is a non-negative, locally bounded potential comparable to a function which is rotationally symmetric, radially non-decreasing and comparable on unit balls, then the corresponding Feynman-Kac semigroup is IUC if and only if $\lim_{|x| \to \infty}V(x)/|x|=\infty$.
-The combination of Theorems \ref{thm:iucvelgsd} and \ref{thm:neciuc} generalizes this result to the substantially larger class of $X$-Kato class potentials.
-Also, we obtain the result of \cite{bib:KS} in Corollary \ref{cor:border} (1) under Assumption \ref{ass:asscomp}.
+For relativistic stable processes, it was proven in \cite{bibKS} that when $V$ is a nonnegative, locally bounded potential comparable to a function which is rotationally symmetric, radially nondecreasing and comparable on unit balls, then the corresponding Feynman--Kac semigroup is IUC if and only if $\lim_{|x| \to\infty}V(x)/|x|=\infty$.
+The combination of Theorems~\ref{thmiucvelgsd} and~\ref{thmneciuc} generalizes this result to the substantially larger class of $X$-Kato class potentials.
+Also, we obtain the result of \cite{bibKS} in Corollary~\ref{corborder}(1) under Assumption~\ref{assasscomp}.